morgari-b/MOPTA/README.md

 ## Scripts

-### 1. `RenewableGridApp.py`
+### 1. `App.py`

-This script contains the implementation of a PyQt-based graphical user interface (GUI) for generating scenarios and optimizing the electrical grid.
+This script contains the implementation of a Plotly-based graphical user interface (GUI) for generating scenarios and optimizing the electrical grid.

 #### Key Features:
-- Provides a user-friendly interface for inputting parameters and generating scenarios.
+- Provides a user-friendly interface for creating and Energy Grid and generating scenarios.
 - Displays the generated scenarios and optimization results graphically.
 - Utilizes threading to ensure the GUI remains responsive during long computations.
 - Cost and social acceptance parameters are easily costumizable